Manjhi writes to PM Modi demanding probe in Ram Vilas Paswan's death, points at Chirag's role

 "Those who are talking such things about a son should be ashamed of themselves.
 I had told Manjhi ji about my father's serious condition over phone, yet he never came to see my ailing father," Chirag said.

 "The way Manjhi Ji is talking about my father now, why didn't he show so much concern about him when he was hospitalised?
-Everyone is playing politics over a dead person now, why no one bothered to visit him when he was alive?," he added.
+Everyone is playing politics over a dead person now, why no one bothered to visit him when he was alive?" he added.

+Chirag Paswan accused Nitish Kumar of "scripting a plot to settle poitical scores with him" and instigating the HAM to rake up an emotional issue to blunt the LJP's campaign to prevent him from becoming the chief minister once again.
+Manjhi wanted to know who ordered the hospital to not issue regular helth bulletins of Paswan, who was "such a big leader".

+Ever since his return to the NDA, facilitated by Kumar, Manjhi and his party have been routinely targeting the LJP, which has walked out of the ruling alliance in Bihar and is going solo at the hustings.